yungshenglu/MWIS/README.md

 # Maximal Weighted Independent Set (MWIS) Problem

-This repository is a assignment in NCTU course "Distributed Algorithnms 2017".
+This repository is an assignment in NCTU course "Distributed Algorithnms 2017".

-## Abstract
+## Description

 This repository is going to solve the **Maximal Weighted Independent Set (MWIS)** problem by given each vertex's weight.

----
-## Introduction

 ### Maximum Independent Set (MIS)

 In an undirected graph $G = (V, E)$, where $V$ is the vertex set and $E$ is the edge set, $S \subseteq V$ is an independent set if no vertices in $S$ are adjacent to one another.
 An independent set that has the maximum cardinality is called **maximum independent set**.
 If each vertex is associated with a weight (a positive real number), then $S$ is a maximum weighted independent set if it is an independent set that has the maximum total weight among all such sets.
 Clearly, a maximum independent set is a maximum weighted independent set with uniform weight.
 Finding either set is known to be NP-hard, for which polynomial-time approximation is NP-hard as well.